mchadolias/ml-zoomcamp-2025/README.md

 ├── _environment.yml    <- The python enviroment file
-├── .gitignore          <- File containing which files to be excluded from tracking ├── README.md           <- The project explanation file ├── 01-week             <- The folder contain the solution for the 1st week ├── 02-week             <- The folder contain the solution for the 2nd week
+├── .gitignore          <- File containing which files to be excluded from tracking ├── README.md           <- The project explanation file ├── data/               <- Data folder
+├── 01-week/            <- Solution for the 1st week
+├── 02-week/            <- Solution for the 2nd week
+├── 03-week/            <- Solution for the 3rd week
+├── 04-week/            <- Solution for the 4th week
+├── 05-week/            <- Solution for the 5th week
+├── 06-week/            <- Solution for the 6th week
-└── 03-week             <- The folder contain the solution for the 3rd week
+└── 08-week/            <- Solution for the 8th week
 ```

 ## 🏆 Certification